Lincoln Under Boil Water Alert

 The City’s Public Works Department took water samples from five homes, and one came back positive for a bacteria called coliform.

-According to the Department of Health, it’s a bacteria found on everyday services and will not likely cause illness.
+According to the Department of Health, it’s a bacteria found on everyday surfaces and will not likely cause illness.

 However, its presence in drinking water indicates that disease-causing organisms could be in the water system.